-DWWA judge profile: Fiona McDonald - Decanter
+DWWA Regional Chair for South Africa: Fiona McDonald - Decanter

-Fiona McDonald is Regional Chair for South Africa at the Decanter World Wine Awards (DWWA).
+Fiona McDonald is Regional Chair for South Africa at the Decanter World Wine Awards (DWWA) 2019

 Fiona McDonald

-Fiona McDonald is a trained news journalist who began her wine journalism career when she helped a friend organise a wine show, which resulted in her writing a weekly wine column.
-With McDonald’s previous roles including those of specialist medical reporter, night news editor, sub editor and newspaper designer, she was then headhunted by WINE magazine in Cape Town.
-The eight years McDonald spent as editor of WINE saw her play a large role in documenting the changing face of South African wine, particularly as her tenure coincided with the industry’s post-apartheid era.
+Fiona McDonald is a trained news journalist who began her wine writing career when she helped a friend organise a wine show, which resulted in her writing a weekly wine column.

+She spent eight years as editor of Wine magazine in Cape Town, playing a key role in documenting the changing face of South African wine – her tenure coincided with the industry’s post-apartheid era.

-Although a freelance writer, McDonald edits Cheers magazine, as well as contributing to a number of other publications.
-In addition to serving as a judge at a number of international wine competitions, she is also a member of the Platter Guide tasting panel and writing team.
+McDonald edits the magazine Cheers in South Africa, as well as contributing to a number of other publications.

+She judges at global wine competitions and is also a member of the Platter’s South African wine guide tasting panel and writing team.

 Meet the Judges: Fiona McDonald